OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (small overview of the things the headings below cover) -->

 The Arduino Dock includes an In-Circuit Serial Programming (ICSP) header to break out the SPI pins which can be used to program the IC.
-Additionally, there is a USB-host port that is connected to the Omega.
+Additionally, there is a USB-host port that is connected to the Omega which can be used for any sort of USB type application.

 You can power the dock using a microUSB connection, or using the DC Barrel jack.